wwt/SwiftCurrent/.github/guides/Using Programmatic Views.md

 #### **What is going on with: `testSecondViewControllerDoesNotLoadWhenInputIsEmpty`?**

 <details>
 This test is super simple.
 We create the view controller in a way that will go through the correct init, with expected arguments.
-Then we call `shouldLoad` to validate if the provided Input gets us the results we want.
+Then we call <code>shouldLoad</code> to validate if the provided Input gets us the results we want.
 </details>

 #### **What is going on with: `testProceedPassesThroughInput`?**

 <details>
 At a high level we are loading the view controller for testing (similar to before but now with an added step of triggering lifecycle events).
-We update the `proceedInWorkflow` closure so that we can confirm it was called.
+We update the <code>proceedInWorkflow</code> closure so that we can confirm it was called.
 Finally we invoke the method that will call proceed.
 The assert is verifying that the Output is the same as the input, as this view controller is passing it through.
 </details>

 #### **I added UIUTest, why isn't it hitting the finish button?**

 <details>
 It's easy to forget to set the accessibility identifier on the button, please check that first.
-Second, if you don't call `loadForTesting()` your view controller doesn't make it to the window and the hit testing of `simulateTouch()` will also fail.
+Second, if you don't call <code>loadForTesting()</code> your view controller doesn't make it to the window and the hit testing of <code>simulateTouch()</code> will also fail.
 Finally, make sure the button is visible and tappable on the simulator you are using.
 </details>

 ## Interoperability With SwiftUI